 ...

 Two patterns appear here.
-The sequential loop is the original code, unchanged — each generate_report(p) blocks before the next call starts.
-That is by design: @app.direct_task preserves the calling contract of a regular Python function.
-The caller waits, gets the value back, and exception handling works as it always did.
-That guarantee is what makes the migration zero-cost.
+The sequential loop is the original code, unchanged: each generate_report(p) blocks before the next call starts.
+That is by design. @app.direct_task preserves the way a normal Python function is called: the caller waits, gets the value back, and exceptions are raised in the caller.

 For caller-side concurrency, ThreadPoolExecutor is the standard Python pattern, and it composes naturally: